-- 1. Council sells the remaining 35 erven by means of a Public Auction at market related prices; - 2. first preference is given to first time homeowners in the middle-income group (earning between R3500.00 and R15000.00) and in particular those from the Rawsonville area; and - 3. a dwelling be erected and occupied (occupation certificate issued) in at least three years after the purchase date, failure to do so, the erf reverts to the Municipality."
+- Council sells the remaining 35 erven by means of a Public Auction at market related prices; - 2. first preference is given to first time homeowners in the middle-income group (earning between R3500.00 and R15000.00) and in particular the Rawsonville area; and - 3. a dwelling be erected and occupied (occupation certificate issive see years after the purchase date, failure to do so, the erf reverse ality."

-The resolution was implemented resulting in the alienation of various erven.
-An internal investigation was conducted, and it was ascertained that erven 715, 718 and 727, Rawsonville is eligible to be availed and alienated in the open market.
+The resolution was implemented resulting in the alienation investigation was conducted, and it was ascertained Rawsonville is eligible to be availed and alienated et.

-These erven are situated in Angelier Street, Rawsonville as indicated as "A" on the locality maps, attached hereto as "Annexure A1-3".
-The erven are fully serviced and zoned as Residential Zone I. It can be confirmed that the erven are not needed for the provision of a minimum level of basic municipal services and also not required for operational purposes.
+These erven are situated in Angelier Street maps, attached hereto as "Annexure Residential Zone I. It can be confir of a minimum level of basic multipurposes.